 Housing benefit will be credited to your rent account.

 Council tax support is deducted directly from your council tax liability.
 You will be issued with a revised council tax bill advising you of any amount outstanding and details of how to pay.
+We can send you a text message when your claim is processed, if you opt into this service.

 More information about how to pay your council tax is available on the council tax payments page.